This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.

 It is safe to drink water from the tap in Iceland so make sure to bring a reusable water bottle and save $$ buying bottled water.

 I currently use this one and love how much space it saves!
-I do wish it kept water cool though.
+I do wish it kept the water cool though.

 Iceland has some of the healthiest and cleanest food you can eat.
 But because of how isolated it is, if you are road tripping, quality meals may be problematic.
 We spent many meals at gas stations and quick marts during our 10-day road trip and ate way too much Krap (Icelandic for custard slushies).
 I was happy to have some snack/protein bars to nibble on during long drives.